brunocarvalho9810/static-website-with-terraform-aws/README.md

   <li><strong>Deploy Static Website:</strong>
     <ul>
       <li>Update the `my-website` directory with your static website files.</li>
+      <li>Use the "npm ci" and "npm run build" commands to build the application inside the my-website folder</li>
       <li>Run `terraform apply -var="domain=your-domain"` to deploy the website, replacing `your-domain` with your desired domain name.</li>
+      Note: To help automate deployment, use the script called deploy.sh in the ./scripts folder, passing your domain as a parameter -> "./deploy.sh your-domain"
     </ul>
   </li>
   <li><strong>Access the Website:</strong>